New product launch: 10 steps to a successful release

 The timeline for a product launch can vary from a few weeks to over a year.
 It depends on the complexity of your product, your industry, and how much preparation is needed for market research, development, and marketing.

-What's the difference between a soft launch and hard launch?
+What's the difference between a soft launch and a hard launch?

 A soft launch is a limited release to a small audience, allowing you to test your product and gather feedback before a full rollout.
-A hard launch is a full-scale release to the entire market at once, often supported by a large marketing campaign.
+A hard launch is a full-scale release to the entire market at once, usually supported by a planned marketing campaign.

 How do I know if my product launch was successful?